TakashiNakagawa/CarND-Vehicle-Detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-- My pipline likly deteced gurdlane as car.
+- My pipeline likely detected guide lane as a car.
+To avoid this false positive, it might be helpful to check the bounding box size or the center position of the bounding box.
 ![alt text][img13]

-- SVM kernel of rbf is heavily slow.
+- SVM kernel of rbf was heavily slow.
+It would be a problem for real time vehicle detection.
+To avoid this problem, use linear SVM instead of rbf and another eliminate false positive technique such as judging the position where vehicle found is necessary.